jeremymiller99/NPCVoiceCreator/README.md

    - Your original audio will appear for preview

 3. **Adjust Parameters**
-   - Use the sliders to fine-tune the Animalese effect
+   - Use the sliders to fine-tune the NPC voice effect
-   - **Recommended starting values:**
-     - Pitch Shift: 1.8
-     - Speed: 1.4
-     - Segment Length: 0.05
-     - Pitch Variation: 0.15
+   - Experiment with different combinations
+   - Try the Randomize button for random settings

 4. **Convert**
-   - Click "Convert to Animalese" button
+   - Click "Convert to NPC Voice" button
    - Wait for processing to complete
    - Listen to your converted audio!
-   - Try "Randomize Settings" to experiment with different voices!

 5. **Download**
    - Click "Download NPC Voice" to save the file